oils-for-unix/oils/doc/known-differences.md

     echo [\[]
     echo [\]]

-Don't use the ambiguous syntax `[[]` or `[]]` for a character class consisting of a single left bracket or right bracket character.

-(NOTE: The ambiguous syntax is allowed when we pass globs through to `libc`, but it's good practice to be explicit.)
+The ambiguous syntax is allowed when we pass globs through to `libc`, but it's good practice to be explicit.

 #### Double quotes within backticks